 Why do you need a food safety inspection?

-The main reason you need this inspection is because it is required by law.
+The main reason you need this inspection is that it is required by law.
 The Public Health Act (Foodstuffs, Cosmetics and Disinfectants Act 63 of 1977), along with various additional food regulations make the food safety provisions clear.
 These laws are in place to ensure that the public remains safe from unnecessary spread of food-borne diseases and illnesses.

 What factors are considered in the inspection?

 You may be wondering what exactly will be evaluated during the inspection.
 The short answer is quite broad – everything related to food safety.
-The elements of your business that need to be evaluated is determined by the type of food business you have.
+The elements of your business that need to be evaluated are determined by the type of food business you have.
 However, below is a list of some of the hygiene factors auditors will look for:

-• Premises must be sanitary, free of pests, and must have acceptable hand-washing facilities
+- Premises must be sanitary, free of pests, and must have acceptable hand-washing facilities

-• Food containers must be sealed
+- Food containers must be sealed

-• All food handlers must wear protective clothing
+- All food handlers must wear protective clothing

-• The person in charge, and food handlers, must have extensive training
+- The person in charge and food handlers must have extensive training

 3 Steps in a food safety inspection